thosgood/this-weeks-finds/markdown/101-151/week132.md

 Then I talk about topological quantum field theories, which are background-free quantum theories *without* local degrees of freedom, and what we have learned from them.
-Basically what we\'ve learned is that there\'s a deep analogy between the mathematics of spacetime (e.g. differential topology) and the mathematics of quantum theory.
-This is interesting because in background-free quantum theories we expect that spacetime, instead of serving as a \"stage\" on which events play out, actually becomes part of the play of events itself - and must itself be described using quantum theory.
-So it\'s very interesting to try to connect the concepts of spacetime and quantum theory.
+Basically what we've learned is that there's a deep analogy between the mathematics of spacetime (e.g. differential topology) and the mathematics of quantum theory.
+This is interesting because in background-free quantum theories we expect that spacetime, instead of serving as a "stage" on which events play out, actually becomes part of the play of events itself - and must itself be described using quantum theory.
+So it's very interesting to try to connect the concepts of spacetime and quantum theory.
 The analogy goes like this: